 Dark Horse Weigela

-Dark bronze foliage with lime-green venation combines with purplish-pink tubular flowers to make a dramatic statement in the landscape.
+Dark bronze foliage with lime green venation combines with purplish pink tubular flowers to make a dramatic statement in the landscape.
 Neat, compact habit is easy to maintain.
-Perfect for accent or shrub border.
+Perfect for an accent or shrub border.
 Deciduous.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish an extensive root system.
-Feed regularly during the growing season with a general purpose fertilizer.
-Prune to shape annually after flowering.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+- CareCare InformationThrives in average, well-drained soils.
+Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency once established.
+Feed with a general purpose fertilizer before new growth begins in spring.
+Prune only as needed to shape after bloom period.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.